AlierPM/portfolio-built-with-Bootstrap/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Portfolio built with Bootstrap

-> Description the project.
+> This is a project to implement the CSS framework; mainly the Bootstrap.

 ## Built With

-- Major languages
+- Major languages: HTML | CSS
-- Frameworks
+- Frameworks: Bootstrap
 - Technologies used

 ## Live Demo (if available)